xtineskim/gateway-api/geps/gep-3139/index.md

 ## Introduction

-This GEP intends to find common timeouts that we can build into the Gateway API for GRPC Route.
+This GEP intends to find common timeouts that we can build into the Gateway API for gRPC Route.

 gRPC has the following 4 cases:
 - Unary (single req, single res)